 - Tamra confirms that your organization is authorized

 to have a website and conveys your request to the

 - The system manager creates a web area and URL for

 your organization on Sophia and lets Tamra know

 To transfer files between your personal computer and your organization's web area on Sophia (i.e., "download" or "upload" files):

 to your personal account on Sophia using secure

 file transfer protocol (SFTP) software.

-Click here for instructions on downloading, installing, and using the free SFTP program provided by Smith.
+Click here for instructions on downloading, installing, and using a free SFTP program.